andrewjsi/libamievent/README.md

 libamievent support AMI events.
 You can also specify a callback function of what the libamievent is called when events are received.

+Huge advantage of the libamievent, that the AMI commands and event names are not hardcoded in the library.
+All commands, event names, parameters and variables must be defined by printf-style strings with variable substitution.

 ## Requirements

 * libev